sh99s/sh99s/README.md

 I build whatever I can imagine and try to turn it into a product.

-If an idea pops into my head, chances are I'll build it and shipt it.
+If an idea pops into my head, chances are I'll build it and ship it.

 My main tech stack is React, typescript, tailwind, NextJS, nodejs, express, postgresql, prisma, docker.